BigStupidBeast/fizz-buzz/README.md

 # fizz-buzzz
 perfect fizz buzz program
-let's try to write program as it sould be
+let's write a program such as it should be

 Write a program that prints the numbers